SerhiiH/Web-site-Oleadl-/README.md

 # Web-site-Oleadl-
 This is my second site.
-While designing were used floats, positioned elements, animation.
-This design is partly responsive
+A responsive web design using floats, positioned elements and animation.